 Vang Vieng – VientianeDay 6

 Early morning, we’ll drive out of town to the capital, Vientiane.
 Vientiane is the charming and fascinating capital of Laos.
 This city conjures up exotic images, with the curious mix of Lao, Thai, Chinese, Vietnamese, French influences.
 En route, we will make a short stop at the H’Mong market at Km52.

 This afternoon we will explore the town; with Wat Sisaket which is the oldest temple still standing in Vientiane.
 This amazing structure features remarkable frescoes and Buddha images.
-We continue sightseeing by visiting Haw Prakeo, the former royal temple of Laos monarchy, which previously housed the famous Emerald Buddha Statue.
-We then visit the imposing Patuxay Monument, which is well known as Vientiane’s own Arc de Triumph before continuing to the famous That Luang Stupa.
+We will continue sightseeing by visiting Haw Prakeo, the former royal temple of Laos monarchy, which previously housed the famous Emerald Buddha Statue.
+We will then visit the imposing Patuxay Monument, which is well known as Vientiane’s own Arc de Triumph before continuing to the famous That Luang Stupa.

 Overnight in Vientiane